JohnBang/git-study/README.md

 `git add .` - add all new files to index

+`git stash` - add all modified files to a stack of unfinished changes in active branch

+`git stash list` - allow to view the stack of active branch

+`git stash apply` - give a chance to return old changes with stack to the working directory

+`git stash apply --index` - return old changes with stack to the index or working directory

+`git stash clear` - clear all changes of stack

+`git stash apply id` - returns changes from a specific point in stack

+`git stash apply id --index` returns changes from a specific point  including files of index

 `git branch -a` - show all local and global branch

 `git branch` - show only local branch